 Key differentiator: The most mature and well-maintained OpenAPI-to-MCP converter, with 21 releases and 88 commits indicating active development.
 The 1Password integration is unique — API credentials can be pulled from 1Password vaults rather than stored in plaintext configuration files.
 The Go implementation and Unix-utility spec transformation pipeline give it a composable, developer-friendly architecture.
 MIT license removes enterprise adoption barriers.

 Limitation: Tools only — no MCP resources or prompts support yet. stdio transport only limits remote deployment options.
-Spec transformation via Unix utilities is powerful but adds a learning curve. v0.7.0 suggests pre-1.0 stability expectations.
-Fewer stars than openapi-mcp-generator despite more releases, suggesting less visibility.
+Spec transformation via Unix utilities is powerful but adds a learning curve.
+Last release October 2025 (7 months ago) — development appears stagnant while competitors like openapi-mcp-generator and openapi-mcp-server have surged ahead. v0.7.0 suggests pre-1.0 stability expectations.

 AWS Labs OpenAPI MCP Server